Fixed Deposit (FD) Vs Public Provident Fund (PPF): Which is Better?

 Tenure: PPF is an attractive long-term investment instrument with a deposit tenure of 15 years, and it provides a lock-in period of 7 years.
 After the completion of 15 years, an individual can extend it indefinitely in a block of 5 years.

-Investment limit: One can start investing in a PPF account with a minimum investment of Rs 500 and can invest up to a maximum of Rs.
+Investment limit: One can start investing in a PPF account with a minimum investment of Rs.
+500 and can invest up to a maximum of Rs.
 1,50,000 in a financial year.

 Tax Saving: One of the major advantages of PPF investment is that it provides an opportunity to gain tax benefits under EEE (exempt, exempt, exempt) format.
 This means that the interest offered under the PPF account is applicable for a tax deduction.
-Moreover, the contribution made towards the PPF account up to a maximum limit of Rs.1.5 lakh is also eligible for tax exemption U/S 80C of the IT Act.
+Moreover, the contribution made towards the PPF accounts up to a maximum limit of Rs.1.5 lakh is also eligible for tax exemption U/S 80C of the IT Act.
 The withdrawals made towards the PPF account are also tax-free under wealth tax.

 Mode of Deposit: The contribution to the PPF account can be made by cheque, online fund transfer or through a demand draft.